David Drake (potter): Life

 At the end of the Civil War, Drake was a free man and is thought to have taken the surname "Drake" from his first owner, Harvey Drake.
 The name "David Drake" is recorded in the 1870 United States Census as "David Drake, Turner".
-It is thought that Drake died in the 1870s, since neither the names "David Drake" nor "Dave Drake" appear in the 1880 census.
+It is thought that Drake died during the 1870s, since neither the names "David Drake" nor "Dave Drake" appear in the 1880 census.

 Pottery and work

 Drake's earliest recorded work is a pot dated July 12, 1834.
 The poetry on this vessel reads: